victordantas1/orders-api/README.md

   </ul>

 ## How use?
-- Use <a href="https://www.postman.com/downloads/" target="_blank">Postman</a> to make better use of the API's features.
+- Use <a target="_blank" href="https://www.postman.com/downloads/">Postman</a> to make better use of the API's features.
 ``` bash
   # Clone project
   $ git clone git@github.com:victordantas1/workshop-springboot3-jpa.git